quicwg/base-drafts/draft-ietf-quic-recovery.md

 Therefore, when adjusting an RTT sample using peer-reported acknowledgement delays, an endpoint:

-- MAY ignore the acknowledgement delay for Initial packets,
+- MAY ignore the acknowledgement delay for Initial packets, since these acknowledgements are not delayed by the peer (Section 13.2.1 of
+  {{QUIC-TRANSPORT}});

-- SHOULD ignore the peer's max_ack_delay until the handshake is confirmed,
+- SHOULD ignore the peer's max_ack_delay until the handshake is confirmed;

-- MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed,
+- MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed; and

 - MUST NOT subtract the acknowledgement delay from the RTT sample if the resulting value is smaller than the min_rtt.
 This limits the underestimation